 What is a desiccant dryer?

 In an air compressor, water vapor or moisture in the compressed air will lead to frozen air lines, corrosion, premature failure, and other operational problems.
-A desiccant air dryer is a tool or a system that you can use to purify compressed air.
+A desiccant air dryer is a tool, a system, or some kind of water traps for air lines, that you can use to purify compressed air.
 It does that by absorbing the moisture or the water vapor.
-A desiccant dryer will provide air purification from -100°F PDP up to -40°F PDP.
+A dessicant filter for compressor will provide air purification from -100°F PDP up to -40°F PDP.

 What are the most common desiccant materials used in dryers?